-Why an Art Photograph Needs to be Processed - Part 1
+Why and How an Art Photograph Needs to be Processed - Part 1

 Our art photographs are processed using specialized software and a computer.
 For us, this is an essential step in our creative process.
 The development of a photo (processing) strengthens our artistic approach and our photographic vision.

 A Camera Does Not See Like the Human Eye

 A camera is a machine designed by humans.
 It does not think like us.
 It merely completes the task given by the photographer.
 The way it records photos in memory is always the same, whether for landscapes, animals, or portraits.
 Nevertheless, every element of a scene is different.
 A camera does not distinguish between clouds, the fur of a mammal, or the scales of a fish.

 How can one compare the texture of clouds with the Grand Canyon's rock structure?
 It is not possible.
 A camera is not able to distinguish differences in the photographic elements.
 To the camera, all details are similar due to the internal computer processing of the device, which is identical for the entire photo.

 The human eye can spot these subtle nuances.
 The brain will build the final image that will convey the emotions of the scene or plan.